 PSHCE is essential to such a curriculum and to meeting schools’ requirement to promote students’ well-being.

-PSHCE at Kendrick School seeks to support and nurture the values of the Kendrick Pledge, and many of the qualities of the pledge form the essence of PSHCE.
+PSHCE at Kendrick seeks to support and nurture the values of the school pledge.
+Many of the qualities in the pledge form the essence of PSHCE education.

 ‘We, the students, staff and friends of Kendrick School, pledge to uphold the values of friendship, kindness and respect.
 We promise to stand against prejudice, ignorance and injustice in all forms, promoting the values of equality, tolerance and justice for all.’

 PSHCE develops the knowledge, skills and understanding that students need to play a full part in society as active and responsible citizens.

 - At Kendrick School, PSHE and Citizenship are combined; both subjects are vital to the life of the school.
 The main aim of PSHCE teaching and the tutorial system is to aid the Personal and Social development of the students.

 - PSHCE lessons aim to provide students with accurate information and relevant knowledge, in order to turn that knowledge into personal understanding.

 - Lessons will give opportunities to explore, clarify and if necessary, challenge their own and others’ values, attitudes, rights and responsibilities.

 - PSHCE aims to give students the skills and strategies they need in order to live healthy, safe, fulfilling, responsible and balanced lives.